jupyter-governance/funding-proposals/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Submit a funding proposal for the Jupyter project
+about: Submit a funding proposal to the Jupyter Foundation
 labels: ['proposal']
 assignees: ''
 ---